 This year's survey received widespread support across the industry.
-In total over 23,000 Australian craft beer drinkers took part, an increase of 5,000 from 18,000 in 2018.
+In total just under 17,000 Australian craft beer drinkers took part.

 A prize of $500 of craft beer was offered as incentive to take part in the research.
 To see if you were the lucky winner scroll to the bottom.

 1. Black Hops has been voted Australia's best craft brewery.
 For the first time consumers have chosen Black Hops Brewery on Queensland's Gold Coast as Australia's best, followed by Balter and Bentspoke.